LaunchCodeEducation/linux/content/configurations/ubuntu/_index.md

 In this course will not be discussing the audio, network, usb, shared folders, or description.
 {{% /notice %}}

-### setting up this machine to use our ISO image
+### Setting up the Virtual Machine to use our ISO Image

+With the VirtualBox we just created selected, click the `settings wheel` icon.

 ![new-image-home](pictures/new-image-home.png?classes=border)

-- settings wheel (while the name is selected)
+### Storage

+Click on the `Storage Option` located on the left side of the menu

 ![settings-view](pictures/settings-view.png?classes=border)

-  - click the storage option
+After clicking the storage option it will bring up the following view:

 ![click-storage-tab](pictures/click-storage-tab.png?classes=border)

-  - under controller:IDE it says Empty (that's because we haven't told the machine which ISO to use for this machine)
+Under Controller:IDE it says Empty.
+This is because we haven't told the machine which ISO to use for this Virtual Machine.
+Click on the `Empty` section below the Controller: IDE.

 ![empty-section-undercontrolleride-image](pictures/empty-section-undercontrolleride-image.png?classes=border)

-    - on the right side under attributes you should see optional drive drop down box, to the right of that is a disk icon button
+On the right side under attributes you should now see an Optical Drive drop down, to the right of that is a disk icon button.
-    - click that button
+Click the `blue disc icon button` and it should bring up a couple of options:
+  - `Choose/Create a Virtual Optical Disk...`
+  - `Choose a disk file...`

+Click on the `Choose a disk file...` option.

 ![CE-disk-icon-dropdown-image](pictures/CE-disk-icon-dropdown-image.png?classes=border)

-    - choose a disk file ...
-      - file explorer (ISO)
-      - most likely inside downloads (ubuntu-20.04.3-desktop-amd64.iso)
-    - after you select the ISO file click the ok button
+### Selecting the Ubuntu ISO

 Upon clicking `Choose a disk file` your host OS will open the default file manager.
 Using that file manager you need to select the `ubuntu-20.04.3-desktop-amd64.iso` file you downloaded earlier.

 {{% notice note %}}
 The location of the `ubuntu-20.04.3-desktop-amd64.iso` will likely be in a different location than the example image posted below.
+The file is likely located in your downloads folder.
 ![personal-file-manager](pictures/personal-file-manager.png?classes=border)
 This image is an example of the default file manager on a Pop!_OS which is an Ubuntu derived distribution.
 {{% /notice %}}

-### starting the machine
+### Starting the Virtual Machine

+Within the VirtualBox Manager, click on the newly created VirtualBox so that it is highlighted and then click the green `Start` button.

 ![virtual-box-homepage](pictures/new-image-home.png?classes=border)

-- click start button
 {{% notice bonus %}}
-You may notice the options within the dropdown next to the start arrow, the options are normal start, headless, detachable start. **During this course we will always be using the normal start.
+You may notice the options within the dropdown next to the start arrow, the options are normal start, headless, and detachable start. **During this course we will always be using the normal start.
 Without doing so you will not have access to the GUI.** To learn more about headless starts which are common, refer to the [Headless Software Wikipedia Article](https://en.wikipedia.org/wiki/Headless_software).
 {{% /notice %}}

 The first time you start your machine it will load the `.iso` file in the virtual optical drive, which will trigger a new installation of Ubuntu.
-As it is setting up this installation you will see quite a few different screens one of which will look similar to the following image:
+As it is setting up this installation you will see quite a few different screens, one of which will look similar to the following image:

 ![ubuntu-loading](pictures/ubuntu-loading.png?classes=border)